Home and Community Based Services Waiver

 The initial Service Plan and Budget must be approved and signed by the Local Government Unit (LGU) within 30 days of the date the Waiver Application is signed to ensure maximum Medicaid reimbursement.

-OSU will issue the Notice of Decision regarding Waiver Enrollment once all steps of the enrollment process have been completed and the effective date of enrollment has been determined.
-Note: Billing can not begin until OSU confirms that the case is coded correctly in the WMS/eMedNY system and advises the ICC agency to begin billing.
+OSU will issue the Notice of Decision regarding Waiver Enrollment with the effective date of enrollment once all steps of the enrollment process have been completed and the data has been sent to OSU.
+Note: Billing cannot begin until OSU advises the ICC agency to begin billing.
+This billing information is provided through the HCBS Waiver Effective Billing Date Report accessed through CAIRS Client Reports.

 - Service Plan and Budget – developed by ICC with child, family and other providers and approved by LGU.